EAISI/discover-projects/README.md

   - Each dataset and its accompanying material is put in a separate folder.
   - Copies of articles are included for convenience.
   - Non-open-access journals are referenced.
-  - Notebooks can be opened directly in Google Colab, to make it easier to get started directly without having to install Anaconda etc.

 ### End-to-end machine learning tutorial